-In WFS-1 the Zeepipe and Franpipe pipelines were detected to be often exposed on the seabed.
-These exposures have been cross-referenced between the two survey techniques and mapped (Figure 3-8).
-They were found to be located in the same location as the location delivered by the client.
+In WFS-2 the Zeepipe pipeline was detected to be often exposed on the seabed.
+These exposures have been cross-referenced between the two survey techniques and mapped (Figure 3-7).
+The pipeline was found to be located in the same location as the location delivered by the client.

-Figure 3-8: MBE data example of Franpipe exposure pipeline in WFS-1.
+Figure 3-7: MBE data example of Zeepipe exposure pipeline in WFS-2.